0BananaBig0/from_gcc_to_cpp/docs/Threads.md

 #### Explanation

-1. A promise is **an template class object** that can **store a value of type `R` to be retrieved by a `std::future` object** (possibly in another thread), **offering a synchronization point**.
+1. A promise is **an template class object** that can **store a value of type `Type` to be retrieved by a `std::future` object** (possibly in another thread), **offering a synchronization point**.
-2. **On construction**, promise objects are **associated to a new shared state** on which they can **store either a value of type `R` or an exception** derived from `std::exception`.
+2. **On construction**, promise objects are **associated to a new shared state** on which they can **store either a value of type `Type` or an exception** derived from `std::exception`.
 3. This shared state can be **associated to a `std::future` object** by calling member `get_future`.
 4. After the call, **both objects share the same shared state**:
    - **The promise object** is **the asynchronous provider** and is expected to **set a value for the shared state** at some point.
    - **The `std::future` object** is **an asynchronous return object** that can **retrieve the value of the shared state**, waiting for it to be ready, if necessary.
+5. In other words, `std::promise` is used explicitly when **working with `std::thread`** to **pass data or results back to the main thread** (or another thread).
+6. Since `std::thread` has no built-in mechanism to return results, `std::promise` fills this gap:
+   - The `std::promise` is set by the producer thread.
+   - The `std::future` associated with the `std::promise` is used by the consumer thread to retrieve the result.
-5. The lifetime of the shared state lasts at least until the last object with which it is associated releases it or is destroyed.
+7. **The lifetime** of the shared state lasts at least until the last object with which it is associated releases it or is destroyed.
-6. Therefore, it can survive the promise object that obtained it in the first place if associated also to a future.
+8. Therefore, it can survive the promise object that obtained it in the first place if associated also to a future.
-7. Its header file is `<future>`.
+9. Its header file is `<future>`.

 #### Syntax